-Before explaining the WG's activity further, we describe the basic idea of the HCD process to better understand the character of the WG's work.
+Before explaining the WG's activity further, we describe the basic idea of the HCD process better to understand the character of the WG's work.

-The HCD standard is a process standard, i.e., the standard defines several processes to realize an efficient design from the viewpoint of a user.
-The general phases of the HCD process can be explained with the following steps: (quoted from [8]).
+The HCD standard is a process standard, i.e., the standard defines several processes to realize an efficient design from a user's viewpoint.
+The general phases of the HCD process can be explained with the following steps: (quoted from [9]).

-- 1) Specify context of use: Identify who the primary users of the product, why they will use the product, what are their requirements and under what environment they will use it. - 2) Specify Requirements: Once the context is specified, it is the time to identify the granular requirements of the product.
-This is an important process which can further facilitate the designers to create storyboards, and set important goals to make the product successful. - 3) Create Design solutions and development: Based on product goals and requirements, start an iterative process of product design and development. - 4) Evaluate Product: Product designers do usability testing to get users' feedback of the product.
+- Specify context of use: Identify who the primary users of the product, why they will use the product, what are their requirements and under what environment they will use it. - Specify Requirements: Once the context is specified, it is the time to identify the granular requirements of the product.
+This is an important process which can further facilitate the designers to create storyboards and set important goals to make the product successful. - Create Design solutions and development: Based on product goals and requirements, start an iterative process of product design and development. - Evaluate Product: Product designers do usability testing to get users' feedback of the product.
 Product evaluation is a crucial step in product development which gives critical feedback of the product.
 The important point is that this cyclical process must be repeated several times to satisfy the service level of the users' requirements.